“We proceed as if not agriculture and handicraft, but reading and writing were the beginning of civilization.”

 Crafts Fail the Definition of a Functioning Market

 In classical economics, there are five elements of a functioning market.
 (See infographic).
 If we agree that it is desirable to develop fair competition as the surest path to market-driven innovation and efficiency, then we must care that crafts exist in functioning markets.
-Today, crafts fail on four out of five definitions of function.
+Today, crafts fail on four out of five definitions of functioning market.
 Fortunately, the answer lies in the problem.

 Let’s define economically functioning markets as interconnected, responsive networks of institutions, individuals, and social arrangements.
 Collectively, these networks drive toward seamless, low-cost transactions.
 In other words, functioning markets create the circumstances for healthy competition.